miladyboy/wingman/tasks/Tasks.md

 - [ ] Get to a good number of test coverage in the backend.
 - [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.

-# Doing
+# Today
+- [ ] Fix the ugly messages that I get when the tests run.
 - [ ] Refactor other tests to use getByTestId()
-- [ ] Extract the Subscribe page into its own component.
-- [ ] Authenticated user is redirected to `/app`
-- [ ] Unsubscribed user is redirected to `/subscribe` and can complete the subscription flow
-- [ ] Subscribed user is redirected away from `/subscribe`
 - [ ] User can start a new chat, send a message, and see it appear
 - [ ] User can upload an image in chat and see the preview
 - [ ] User can rename and delete a conversation
 - [ ] Refreshing the app restores the last active chat

+# Doing
+- [ ] Authenticated user is redirected to `/app`
+- [ ] Unsubscribed user is redirected to `/subscribe` and can complete the subscription flow
+- [ ] Subscribed user is redirected away from `/subscribe`

 # Done
 - [x] Test the stripe subscription flow.